cakh/UR5-VR-Simulation/README.md

    - Select the robot and change the Y position to 0.63 to place it on the table
    - Select and and check the option *immovable* to fix the robot.
    - Follow all the remaining steps from the above mentioned tutorial to control each axis of the robot using the arrow keys.
 - Follow the [Part 2: ROS–Unity Integration](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/0_ros_setup.md) until step 5 of *The Unity Side*.
+Afterwards:
-  - Copy the ROSController and ROSJoint scripts from this repository to the Scripts folder in the Unity Package.
+  - Copy the *ROSController* and *ROSJoint* scripts from this repository to the Scripts folder in the Unity Package.
-  - Attach the ROSController script to the robot and delete the Controller script from the robot.
+  - Attach the *ROSController* script to the robot and delete the *Controller* script from the robot.
-- Copy the package in this repository to your catkin_ws/src and run catkin_make.
+- For setting up your ROS side, copy the package in this repository to your catkin_ws/src and run catkin_make.
-- After connecting the UR5 to ROS as mentioned in the previous section (robot connected to ROS-PC, ur_robot_driver and moveit running in background and robot visualised in RViz), run the following command in a new terminal
+- After connecting the UR5 to ROS as mentioned in the previous section (robot connected to ROS-PC, *ur_robot_driver* and *MoveIt!* running in background and robot visualised in RViz), run the following command in a new terminal
     ```bash
    roslaunch niryo_moveit part_2.launch tcp_ip:=127.0.0.1 tcp_port:=10005
    ```
-  You should now see the UR5 in Unity move to the position of the robot on the ROS-side.
+  Once you click *play* on Unity, you should see the UR5 in Unity move to the position of the robot on the ROS-side.

+Move the robot using RViz and then clicking on *plan & execute*.
+This results in the robot moving to the target position.
+The virtual robot in Unity copies the same path